aldringstori/wisdom-collector/README.md

-A software with GUI to download youtube transcripts to text files to use mainly for AI database, using youtube-transcript-api (https://github.com/jdepoix/youtube-transcript-api) Scraptube (https://github.com/dermasmid/scrapetube).
+A software with GUI to download youtube transcripts to text files to use mainly for collecting data for AI database, using youtube-transcript-api (https://github.com/jdepoix/youtube-transcript-api) Scraptube (https://github.com/dermasmid/scrapetube).